wnuczek/bilkom-python/README.md

 Check out source code in github repo: [bilkom-python](https://github.com/wnuczek/bilkom-python)

-You can also try it out in jupiter notebook: [bilkom.ipynb](https://github.com/wnuczek/bilkom-python/blob/main/bilkom.ipynb)
+You can also try it out in jupyter notebook: [bilkom.ipynb](https://github.com/wnuczek/bilkom-python/blob/main/bilkom.ipynb)

 ## How to use